japellerano/Nanoc-Compass/README.markdown

 It means one or more of the Ruby Gems are not installed.
 To install a Ruby Gem type the following into your command line:
 	sudo gem install nanoc compass adsf kramdown

+If you run the the check.rb script once more your output will look like this:

 Usage
 -----